ViterbiNet: A Deep Learning Based Viterbi Algorithm for Symbol Detection: ViterbiNet

 \subsection{Discussion}

 The architecture of ViterbiNet is based on the Viterbi algorithm, which achieves the minimal probability of error for communications over finite-memory causal channels.
 Since ViterbiNet is data-driven, it learns the log-likelihood function from training data without requiring full \ac{csi}.
 When properly trained, the proposed \ac{dnn} is therefore expected to approach the performance achievable with the conventional {\ac{csi}}-based Viterbi algorithm, as numerically demonstrated in Section \ref{sec:Sims}.
-Unlike direct applications of \acp{dnn}, ViterbiNet is designed to compute the log-likelihoods.
-This allows the receiver to exploit the Markovian structure of finite-memory channels.
+Unlike direct applications of classification \acp{dnn}, which produce a parametric estimate of the conditional distribution of the transmitted symbols given the channel output, ViterbiNet is designed to estimate the conditional distribution of the channel output given the transmitted symbols.
+This conditional distribution, which encapsulates the Markovian structure of finite-memory channels, is then used to obtain the desired log-likelihoods, as discussed in the previous subsection.
+The estimation of these log-likelihoods, which are not obtained by simply applying a classification \ac{dnn} to the channel output, is then exploited to recover the transmitted symbols using the same operations carried out by the conventional Viterbi algorithm.

 ViterbiNet replaces the \ac{csi}-based parts of the Viterbi algorithm with an \ac{ml}-based scheme.
 Since this aspect of the channel model is relatively straightforward to learn, ViterbiNet can utilize a simple and standard \ac{dnn} architecture.
 The simple \ac{dnn} structure implies that the network can be trained quickly with a relatively small number of training samples, as also observed in the numerical study in Section \ref{sec:Sims}.
 This indicates the potential of the proposed architecture to adapt on runtime to channel variations with minimal overhead, possibly using pilot sequences periodically embedded in the transmitted frame for online training.